hackoregon/btc-backend/README.md

 		See http://www.vagrantup.com/ for vagrant.

-2) Unzip hackOregonBackEnd.zip, or copy git repository to your computer, make the folder your working directory Fhese files should be in the folder:
+2) Copy this git repository to a folder on your computer, make that folder your working directory These files should be in the folder:

-	install2.sh
-	install3.sh
-	appendTo_bash.bashrc
-	install.sql
-	nginx.conf
-	Vagrantfile.final
+	install2.sh : installation of openresty and other configurations install3.sh : installation of the Hack Oregon database appendTo_bash.bashrc
+	install.sql : Connection of restful requests to postgres functions / postgres side nginx.conf : Connection of restful requests to postgres functions / nginx side Vagrantfile.final : Adds mapping of vagrant port 80 to host port 8080 so that web pages are available outside the vagrant machine

 3) Run thesse commands (note: you may have to run chmod 777 installx.sh on each of the installx.sh scripts so that they can be executed):